-When I was writing my previous post that applied the consumer choice model (otherwise known as the constrained optimisation model for the consumer), I noticed that in this earlier post applying the same model, I had promised a more detailed discussion of indifference curve.
+When I was writing my previous post that applied the consumer choice model (otherwise known as the constrained optimisation model for the consumer), I noticed that in this earlier post applying the same model, I had promised a more detailed discussion of indifference curves.
 Some sixteen months on, it must be time for me to make good on that promise.
 So, here's the explanation that I have developed over a number of years, that I use to explain indifference curves in my ECONS101 class.

 We'll start by limiting ourselves to one application of the constrained optimisation model - the model for consumer choices.
 Next, we need some assumptions.
 We'll assume that the goal of the consumer is to maximise their utility (their satisfaction, or happiness).
 We'll also assume that the consumer is only buying two goods, Good X and Good Y. And finally, we'll assume that more of each good is always better than less (so, having more of a good will always increase the utility of the consumer). [*]